 Cancers of the bone and soft tissue can be among the most painful and debilitating diseases confronted by adults and children.
 Often, these patients grapple with fractures, arthritis, interruptions of blood flow to bone tissue, osteoporosis, and infections.
 In supporting orthopaedic oncology research, donors can help scientists gain a better understanding of these disease and provide them resources essential in discovering new treatments that help patients survive and enjoy a better quality of life.

 A current need within the department is in the area of surgical simulation and educational laboratories.
 This is a national trend in all disciplines of surgical specialties, allowing residents to practice their skills on a simulator before going into the operating room.
 This also includes clinical “boot camps” for first-year residents.
 The department is looking for support to place an arthroscopy simulator in a skills lab environment to match and exceed other residency programs across the country.

 James B. Wray Memorial Lectureship Fund

 For approximately four decades, this fund has helped bring distinguished lecturers to IU School of Medicine for presentations to the Department of Orthopaedic Surgery.
-Dr. Wray served as the second chairman of the department and established its first basic science research laboratories in 1967.
+James Wray, MD, served as the second chairman of the department and established its first basic science research laboratories in 1967.
 The fund was established after his sudden passing in 1973, and today the lectureship named in his honor is part of a two-day even that includes presentations from residents and fellows, along with a celebration of incoming residents and the department’s graduates.